George Holland (actor): Early life

 His father was a tradesman.
 As a boy he was first sent to preparatory schools in Lambeth, and afterward to a boarding-school.
 He did not prove a devoted student; he was more remarkable for his pranks than for his proficiency in learning.
 Because of this Holland was taken home by his father and set to work in the silk and ribbon warehouse of Messrs.
 Hill & Newcombe, on Wood Street, in Cheapside, London.
 Prior to beginning to work, though, he had a six weeks long vacation during which he had his first experience on the stage at Astley's Amphitheatre.
 He was delighted by the activities that he experienced.
 His work with the silk mercers passed six months, selling silk and ribbons and "silk" hats, the latter articles having then only just come into fashion.
 Other ventures passed by, and at the age of nineteen George was apprenticed to Mr. Thomas Davison, of Whitefriars, to learn the trade of printer, and in a vain pursuit of skill in which vocation he spent two years.
 He was a vigorous young man who was a member of a boat club, he could—and frequently did—row from London Bridge to Richmond and back again, 20 mi each way.
 Young Holland's way of life was unfit for the printing business, and when twenty-one years of age he was fortunate enough to get his indentures cancelled.

 Bobbin lace business

-He wandered to Liverpool, then to Dublin in 1816 where, at the age of 25, he established a business to sell bobbin lace, manufactured in Nottingham.
-His shop was in Crow street, Dublin, near the Crow Street Theatre, and immediately opposite to a favorite haunt of jolly boys (topers), called Peter Kearney's Inn.
-To that resort, Holland frequently repaired, and there he made many theatrical acquaintances.
-The bobbin lace business lasted six months, when Holland settled his affairs, and returned to England to embark on a theatrical career which continued, through many vicissitudes of fortune, for the rest of his life.
+He went to Liverpool, then to Dublin in 1816, where, at the age of 25, he established a business to sell bobbin lace, manufactured in Nottingham.
+His shop was in Crow Street, Dublin, near the Crow Street Theatre, and immediately opposite a favourite haunt of jolly boys (topers), called Peter Kearney's Inn.
+Holland frequently resorted there, and made many theatrical acquaintances.
+The bobbin lace business lasted six months, after which Holland settled his affairs and returned to England to embark on a theatrical career which continued, through many vicissitudes of fortune, for the rest of his life.